 Here are some tips that I’d love to share with my blog readers:

 I’m sure you must have heard many times that having a morning routine is productive.
 If you wake up early, have a series of things to do every morning, that has many benefits.
 However, just doing so is part of being productive.
-In other words, it’s a great way to set the tone for a productive day ahead.
-However, you have to do other things as well.
+In other words, it’s a great way to set the tone for a productive day ahead, but, you have to do other things as well.

 Get active through cardio